pangenome/impop/doc/how_pi.md

   --sequence-files HPRC_r2_assemblies_0.6.1.agc > tmp.sim
 ```

-2. Evaluate nucleotide diversity for the window (recommended `-t 0.999`, `-r 4`):
+2. Evaluate nucleotide diversity for the window (recommended `-t 0.999`, `-r 5`):
 ```
 python3 pica2.py tmp.sim \
   -t 0.999
   -l 200
   -r 5
 ```
+>> pi for all sequences" 0.00000272 (sequence length: 200)

 ##### One window with subsetting sequences

-Generate the similarity matrix from a subset of assemblies:
+Generate the similarity matrix from a subset of assemblies (`agc.EUR` is a plain-text file (one assembly name per line):
 ```
 impg similarity \
   -p hprc465vschm13.aln.paf.gz